Information about the Boyertown Area School District

 Dog Licensing fees are as follows:

-You do NOT need a Dog License Application.
-All you need to do is go out in person to Erb and Henry and the Agent will issue you a dog license.
-PLEASE BE AWARE THAT CASH ONLY IS ACCEPTED FOR DOG LICENSES.
-Please be honest when applying for your dog license, as the penalties for making a false statement are severe!
+You can go in person to Erb and Henry, the local Agent to issue you a dog license, or go to the Berks County Treasurer’s office.
+Please be honest when applying for your dog license, as the penalties for making a false statement are se

 Animal Rescue League